 Each year I include a poll for readers to vote for the suggestions.

 I try to keep gifts that 60% of readers think are good.
 Gifts people don't like are removed.
-For example, last year I removed the reusable lunch box because only 45% of respondents thought it was a good idea.
-I also removed things like a water bottle, kids high heels, and an ipod in 2016.
-We hope to create a list of perfect Christmas gift or birthday gift ideas that all kids will love!
+For example, last year, I removed the reusable lunch box because only 45% of respondents thought it was a good idea.
+I also removed things like a water bottle, kids' high heels, and an iPod in 2016.
+We hope to create a list of perfect Christmas or birthday gift ideas that all kids will love!

-For the last couple of years, a jewelry-making kit has won the overall poll as the best gift idea, but readers are now choosing Magna Tiles as well as girls legos, non-toxic nail polish, and age-appropriate books.
+For the last couple of years, a jewelry-making kit has won the overall poll as the best gift idea, but readers are now choosing Magna Tiles, girls' legos, non-toxic nail polish, and age-appropriate books.
 Jewelry-making still remains hot as Rainbow Loom Bands are still popular with little girls.
 In fact, the most well-liked gifts appear to be related to arts and crafts.

 While Spot It says it is for kids seven and over, reviewers say younger kids enjoy it, and our six-year-old picked up on it pretty quickly.
 It’s pretty fun to play with her.

 American Girl makes a high-end doll, for which you can buy all sorts of clothes.
 You can even send a picture of the child and get a doll that looks like the little girl with a matching outfit.
 Our six-year-old received this gift from her Grandma and loved it.

 Six is a great age to develop a few physical skills like hand-eye coordination or foot-eye and a love for sports.
 A softball and bat may be the perfect gift for a little slugger.
 Also, the American Youth Soccer Organization (AYSO) puts together soccer teams for girls that age and younger.
 Get her a ball, and kick it around with her outside on a sunny day!